linz/linz-bde-schema/README.md

 LINZ BDE SCHEMAS
 ================

-Provides that core BDE schemas and functions that are used for storing and accessing raw BDE unloads from the Landonline database system.
+Provides the core BDE schemas and functions that are used for storing and accessing raw BDE unloads from the Landonline database system.

 Installation
 ------------

+First install the project into the OS data share directory:

 ```shell
 sudo make install
 ```

-First you need to install the PostGIS and dbpatch extensions:
+Then you need to install the PostGIS and dbpatch extensions:

 ```shell
 createdb $DB_NAME